TZstatsADS/fall2022-project2-group8/README.md

 For the energy analysis, we had some missing data for the year 2018 for energy costs, so the heat map and barplots display the data from years 2019-2021.
 However, these years do provide insight into how the data differs before and after the COVID-19 Pandemic.

-## Project Title Lorem ipsum dolor sit amet
+## Project Title Understanding Impacts of Rodent Infestations in New York City
 Term: Fall 2022

 + Team 8